Vidyaben Shah: Early years and background

-Vidyaben was born in the town of Jetpur, Gujarat, to educationist Vrajlal Mehta and Champaben Mody.
+Vidyaben was born in the town of Jetpur, Gujarat, to educationist Vrajlal Mehta and Champaben Modi.
 Vrajlal was a school teacher at the time, later becoming principal of a teacher training college, and subsequently Director of Education in Saurashtra Government.
 Supported by her parents and brothers, Vidyaben always excelled in higher studies.
 At a young age when she was a university student she participated in the Quit India Movement under the guidance of Mohandas K. Gandhi.
 Already as a high school student she was influenced by Gandhi, and had created a stir in her school by bringing the message of nonviolence to her fellow students.
 After completing B.A. in Economics in 1942, as there was no postgraduate college in her parents' town, she left home to study for an M.A..
 Since 1942, she has been one of India's leading activists in the field of child welfare and women's rights.
 She has been associated with a large number of organisations working for child welfare, education, Women and Family Welfare, Civic Administration, Fine Arts and Culture, Welfare of the Disabled, Senior Citizens and many other social and relief work activities.
 She has also received numerous awards for her distinguished work, including the Padma Shri by the Government of India in 1992.

 In 1940 at a social function she met her would be husband Manubhai Shah who went on to become a Union Cabinet Minister in the governments of Jawaharlal Nehru, Lal Bahadur Shastri and Indira Gandhi.
 Manubhai was also an active Freedom Fighter in the Indian Independence Movement in the 1940s.
 In a simple ceremony Manubhai married Vidyaben in 1945.
 Their marriage was delayed by five years due to their active involvement in the Indian Freedom Movement and also Manubhai was imprisoned by the British Colonial Authority being released from jail in 1945.
 The marriage ceremony was so simple that the bride and groom wore plain cotton khadi clothes and for wedding gift Manubhai gave Vidyaben only one khadi saree which he had himself woven on a handloom using cotton yarn which he had himself handspun on a charkha (spinning wheel) while in prison during the Freedom Movement.
 Manubhai died in 2000.
 They have one daughter, three sons, three granddaughters and one grandson.